-The Kualoa Ranch and neighboring Ka'a'awa Valley are situated in one of Oahu's most historic areas.
-The Ka'a'awa Valley is also one of Oahu's most beautiful valleys - still largely untouched by modern development.
+The Kualoa Ranch and neighboring Ka'a'awa Valley are situated in one of the most historic areas in Oahu.
+The Ka'a'awa Valley is also one of Oahu's most beautiful valleys and is still largely untouched by modern development.

-It is an area steeped in legend.
-Legend has it that fishponds in the area were built by Menehunes (an ancient race of small, magical people who are said to be the... first inhabitants of the islands).
+It is also an area steeped in legend.
+Legend has it that fish ponds in the area were built by Menehunes (an ancient race of small, magical people who are said to be the first inhabitants of the islands).
 The area is also said to be home to night-marchers—the ghosts of dead chiefs and their warriors who proceed from their burial caves to the sea.

-Kualoa and Ka'a'awa is also said to be a place of refuge where those condemned to die could find refuge.Continue to 2 of 9 below.
+Kualoa and Ka'a'awa are also said to be places of refuge where those condemned to die could find safety.

 Exploration of the ranch and Ka'a'awa Valley can only be done by special permit or on one of the tours offered by Kualoa Ranch.
-If you prefer to snorkel, swim, paddle a Hawaiian canoe, or play volleyball on a private beach "Secret Island" is available to you.
+If you prefer to snorkel, swim, paddle a Hawaiian canoe, or play volleyball on a private beach, the "Secret Island" is available to you.

-Take the Likelike Highway towards Kaneohe through the Wilson tunnel.
+Take the Likelike Highway toward Kaneohe through the Wilson tunnel.
 Look for the Kahekili exit on the right.
-It curves to the left and you will head north until you... reach Kualoa Ranch (about 20 minutes).
+It curves to the left, and you will head north until you reach Kualoa Ranch (about 20 minutes).
 The ranch is across from Kualoa Regional Park.

-I chose to explore the ranch and Ka'a'awa Valley on horseback.
-I made an advance reservation for their two-hour horseback ride that takes you to the northern part of the ranch and deep into Ka'a'awa Valley.
-The ride takes you through forested areas, past World War II bunkers, into Ka'a'awa Valley, with fantastic views of the Kualoa Mountains and the Pacific Ocean.
+You can explore the ranch and Ka'a'awa Valley on horseback as the ranch offers a two-hour horseback ride that takes you to the northern part of the ranch and deep into Ka'a'awa Valley.
+The ride takes you through forested areas, past World War II bunkers, into Ka'a'awa Valley, and gives you fantastic views of the Kualoa Mountains and the Pacific Ocean.

-Our group consisted of about ten guests and two tour guides.
-The ride is somewhat more difficult than a standard trail ride mostly due to several steep inclines and downgrades through rough terrain.
-That being said, several riders were first time horseback riders and they encountered no difficulties - other than the standard problem of keeping the horses on the trail and stopping them from eating the brush and other foliage along the way.
+The group typically consists of about 10 guests and two tour guides.
+The ride is somewhat more difficult than a standard trail ride, mostly due to several steep inclines and downgrades through rough terrain.
+The only problems that might arise are keeping the horses on the trail and stopping them from eating the brush and other foliage along the way.

 Trailhead and Remembrances of World War II

 Following the attack on Pearl Harbor, the military appropriated portions of the ranch to build bunkers to protect the coast from the expected Japanese attacks which never came.
-Following the war, the bunkers were abandoned and they still remain intact, now over 60 years later.
+Following the war, the bunkers were abandoned and they still remain intact.

 Several trails make their way through the Ka'a'awa Valley.
-The two-hour horseback ride takes you deep into the valley along the 2.8-miles-long Kaaawa Valley Road which extends nearly 7/8ths of the way into Kaaawa Valley.
+The two-hour horseback ride takes you deep into the valley along the 2.8-miles-long Kaaawa Valley Road, which extends almost all the way into Kaaawa Valley.
 The return trip takes you on a path along the valley's southeast wall.

 Magnificent Views of the Ka'a'awa Valley

-For the next hour or so, you ride throughout the Ka'a'awa Valley.
-It's unfortunate, but the two-hour ride takes place only in the late afternoon which places the sun over the back of the valley making views inland somewhat difficult.
+The horseback tour continues throughout the Ka'a'awa Valley.
+It's unfortunate, but the two-hour ride takes place only in the late afternoon, which places the sun over the back of the valley, making views inland somewhat difficult.
 A morning ride into the valley would likely provide many different views.

-As you near the trail head to take you back to the Visitors Center, the trail ride passes a reconstructed Hawaiian village and taro patch built for a former Hollywood production, but an accurate reminder that once this valley was home to many Hawaiian people.
+As you near the trailhead to take you back to the Visitors Center, the trail ride passes a reconstructed Hawaiian village and taro patch built for a former Hollywood production.
+This is an accurate reminder that this valley was once home to many Hawaiian people.

-As you once again ride along the trail along the ocean face of Moo Kapu o Haloa Cliffs, you get a beautiful view of Mokolii Island now commonly known as Chinaman's Hat and Kaneohe Bay in the distance.
+As you once again ride along the trail along the ocean face of Mo'o Kapu O Haloa Cliffs, you get a beautiful view of Mokoli'i Island, also known as Chinaman's Hat.
+You can also see Kaneohe Bay in the distance.

-For more information about Kualoa Ranch and the activities offered, you can visit their homepage at www.kualoa.com.
+For more information about Kualoa Ranch and the activities offered, visit its website.